-At this year’s SaaStr Enterprise event, Smartling’s John Rogler (VP of Sales) and Aisling Nolan (Director of Customer Success) co-hosted a hyper workshop about the top three trends they deem critical to create a globalized content and consumer engagement strategy.
-Viewers tuned in on Zoom and livestreamed across social media.
+At SaaStr Enterprise event, Smartling’s VP of Sales and Director of Customer Success co-hosted a hyper workshop about the top three trends they deem critical to create a globalized content and consumer engagement strategy.

 Today, brands cannot build a consumer engagement strategy without incorporating globalized content.
 We live in a digital world where global expansion is happening rapidly and you need to be ready to meet customers where they are.
 You need to be ready to reach them through words.
 We are constantly engaging with friends, family, co-workers, products, and services on screens, through text.